StarRocks/starrocks/docs/data_source/catalog/unified_catalog.md

 ## Create a table in a unified catalog

-Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/privilege_item.md#database) privilege on a unified catalog, you can use the [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md) or [CREATE TABLE AS SELECT (CTAS)](../../sql-reference/sql-statements/data-definition/CREATE_TABLE_AS_SELECT.md) statement to create a table in that catalog.
+Similar to the internal databases of StarRocks, if you have the [CREATE TABLE](../../administration/privilege_item.md#database) privilege on a database created within a unified catalog, you can use the [CREATE TABLE](../../sql-reference/sql-statements/data-definition/CREATE_TABLE.md) or [CREATE TABLE AS SELECT (CTAS)](../../sql-reference/sql-statements/data-definition/CREATE_TABLE_AS_SELECT.md) statement to create a table in that database.

 > **NOTE**
 >